 As mentioned earlier, the client did not provide a current title report or a land survey.
-Thus, I relied on public data sources, such as records of the county engineer, recorder, auditor, and the Condemner's legal description of the take areas, and summary of right-of-way (take sheets) that identify the study parcel as follows.
+Thus, I relied on public data sources, such as records of the county engineer, recorder, auditor, Condemner's legal description of the take areas, and summary of right-of-way (take sheets) that identify the study parcels as follows.